MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-scaling-best-practices.md

 > * The Aure classic CLI is deprecated and should only be used with the classic deployment model.
 For all other deployments, use the [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest).
 > * The PowerShell AzureRM module is deprecated.
 Please use the [Az module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az?view=azps-1.4.0) whenever possible.

+## Impact of scaling operations

+When you **add** nodes to your running HDInsight cluster (scale up), any pending or running jobs will not be affected.
+New jobs can be safely submitted while the scaling process is running.
+If the scaling operation fails for any reason, the failure will be handled to leave your cluster in a functional state.

+If you **remove** nodes (scale down), any pending or running jobs will fail when the scaling operation completes.
+This failure is due to some of the services restarting during the scaling process.
+There is also a risk that your cluster can get stuck in safe mode during a manual scaling operation.

-## How to safely scale a cluster
+## How to safely scale down a cluster

 ### Scale down a cluster with running jobs

+To avoid having your running jobs fail during a scale down operation, you can try three things:

-To address this issue, you can wait for the jobs to complete before scaling down your cluster, manually terminate the jobs, or  resubmit the jobs after the scaling operation has concluded.
+1. Wait for the jobs to complete before scaling down your cluster.
+1. Manually end the jobs.
+1. Resubmit the jobs after the scaling operation has concluded.

-To see a list of pending and running jobs, you can use the YARN ResourceManager UI, following these steps:
+To see a list of pending and running jobs, you can use the YARN **ResourceManager UI**, following these steps:

 1. Sign in to [Azure portal](https://portal.azure.com).
 2. From the left, navigate to **All services** > **Analytics** > **HDInsight Clusters**, and then select your cluster.
 3. From the main view, navigate to **Cluster dashboards** > **Ambari home**.
-Enter your cluster login credentials.
+Enter your cluster  credentials.
 4. From the Ambari UI, select **YARN** on the list of services on the left-hand menu.
 5. From the YARN page, select **Quick Links** and hover over the active head node, then select **ResourceManager UI**.